 The best sources of information about characters are the Disney cast members wearing buttons that say, “Ask Me About Characters,” or the cast member at the end of the closed line.
 They might be able to help you, or may even consult the Toon Finder to find out when and where you can meet them.
 They may offer tips for when to hop in line for a really popular character.

-The Disneyland Park app can tell you where to find characters, but it is not always reliable since so many characters move.
-It's also more generalized at the moment, offering a broad range of times and general locations the character may be out rather than specific windows and spots.
-If you see character cast members standing still and there is no character nearby, remain close.
-A character is on his or her way to this exact location, and you can be one of the first in line to greet them.
+If you see a character cast member standing still and there is no character nearby, remain close.
+A character is usually on their way to this exact location, and you can be one of the first in line to greet them.
 Keep that camera and autograph book handy!

 Small Children and Disneyland Characters